Photo courtesy Granville Island Hotel

 Locations vary as well.
 You can opt for a snug getaway on Granville Island, a harbourside stay in North Vancouver or the hustle and bustle of downtown with proximity to great restaurants and shopping.

-To help you choose your own favourite Boutique Hotels in Vancouver, here are a few of ours.
+To help you choose from among the very best boutique hotels in Vancouver, here are a few of our favorites.

 The Best Boutique Hotels in Vancouver